 You’ll see three different alignment options.
 Select the second option, Plans.
 Plans allow you to align all in-game content with curriculum-specific domains and standards across grade levels, making it the perfect tool for reinforcing lesson content.

-Follow the on-screen prompts to select a grade, domain and standard for you Plan.
-Then, choose which days your plan will run.
+Follow the on-screen prompts to select a grade, domain and standard for your Plan.
+Then, choose which days your assessment will run.
 Plans can run from one to 30 days, so you can schedule it to match your calendar.

 3. Get students playing